adaand00/librespot-web/README.md

 We're available on [crates.io](https://crates.io/crates/librespot) as the _librespot_ package.
 Simply run `cargo install librespot` to install librespot on your system.
 Check the wiki for more info and possible [usage options](https://github.com/librespot-org/librespot/wiki/Options).

 After installation, you can run librespot from the CLI using a command such as `librespot -n "Librespot Speaker" -b 160` to create a speaker called _Librespot Speaker_ serving 160 kbps audio.

-## This fork
-This fork aims to add a REST-like API over http and websocket.
-This will make it possible to recieve the current playing state, and easily send commands from outside of spotify.

 # Documentation
 Documentation is currently a work in progress, contributions are welcome!